 Lots of information comes your way every day in your law practice.
 You want to record and organize the important things you've seen, heard, read, thought of, and talked about so that you're not spending time trying to remember or recreate them.
 In the past you would write things down on scraps of paper and drive them through a note spike on your desk.
 These days, you want a note app installed on your desktop or laptop computer, smartphone, and/or tablet.

-Note apps can provide a simple note taking tool, or can come with a robust set of productivity-enhancing features.
-Regardless of whether you use an iPhone, iPod, iPad, Mac, BlackBerry, Windows or Android device, there are many free apps available for download.
-Find and compare note apps at the Android Market, Apple app store, BlackBerry App World and other websites.
+Note apps can provide a simple note taking tool, or can come with a robust set of productivity enhancing features.
+Regardless of whether you use an Apple, Windows, Android or other device, there are many free apps available for download.
+Find and compare note apps at the Google Play Store, Apple App Store and other websites.

 The more sophisticated note apps can help your practice in the following ways: